 For filtering 20 gallons of aquarium water I’d go with either an Eheim 2215 Canister Filter or a Fluval 107.
-With these units, I’d get a water turnover of about 5 times per hour for my fish tank.
-This is more than enough to keep my smaller aquariums debris-free.
+With these canister filters, you’d get a water turnover of about 5 times per hour for your fish tank.
+This is more than enough to keep smaller aquariums debris-free.

 Eheim is a big brand in the fish-keeping gear industry for a reason.
 From what I’ve seen (and owned) it is not uncommon that a filter of theirs would run for 7+ years.

 Another quality of Eheim’s canister filters that I like is how much media they can hold.

 They have plenty of room to house beneficial bacteria which is essential for a stable biofilter in the aquarium.

 This makes Eheim ideal for smaller fish tanks – they don’t have a lot of flow to disturb the small swimmers while keeping ammonia and nitrite spikes at bay, thanks to their large filter media trays.